-- Set deadline for membership acceptances and dues payments (4 weeks before initiation – members should have at least one month to accept invitation).
+Set deadline for membership acceptances and dues payments (10 days minimum before initiation – and members should have at least one month to accept invitation).

-- Communicate with National Office for the timely ordering of membership certificates and pins (we need two weeks to process and ship your membership order).
+Communicate with National Office for the timely ordering of membership certificates and pins (we need 10 days to process and ship your membership order).
 Again, MHS takes care of this for all schools who use it.

 Reserve space with appropriate campus office.
 This includes the induction ceremony space, after-ceremony reception space, and any information session spaces needed.

 Request list of eligible students (full-time with 3.5 or better grade point average) from Registrar or appropriate office.
 See Working with Your Registrar for tips.

 Order Alpha Lambda Delta brochure, available free from the National Office.
 Be sure to allow 2 weeks for shipping.
 Include this brochure if sending a letter home.